wannesm/dtaidistance/README.md

     $ pip install dtaidistance

-In case the C based version is not available, you might need to run `make build` or `python setup.py build_ext --inplace` to compile the included library first.
+In case the C based version is not available, see the documentation for alternative installation options.

 The source code is available at [github.com/wannesm/dtaidistance](https://github.com/wannesm/dtaidistance).